PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Authentication and Player Profile/Twitter Authentication.md

    Your GameSparks game is now configured to use your newly created Twitter app: you're setup to authenticate your players via Twitter, and the GameSparks platform can access their profile to drive its social features.

-## Authenticating a player using their Twitter account
+## Authenticating a Player Using their Twitter Account

 Authentication via Twitter is done using the "[TwitterConnectRequest](/API Documentation/Request API/Authentication/TwitterConnectRequest.md)".
 To do this you need to obtain an Access Token and an Access Secret for your player.
 Twitter authentication uses oAuth 1.0 which, when negotiated correctly, results in the client receiving an Access Token and Access Secret.
 There are numerous client libraries that have been written to make this easier, Twitter provide a list of some of these [here](https://dev.twitter.com/docs/twitter-libraries).
 What they have in common is that they provide a mechanism where you supply your Twitter API Key and API Secret, obtain a token, submit that token to Twitter at which point the player is prompted to allow access to your application.
 Once granted they return with the Access Token and Access Secret needed for GameSparks to connect to the player's Twitter profile.